kimtore/pms/README.md

 PMS is multithreaded and will benefit from multicore CPUs.

-## Configuring
+## Configuration

-### MPD
+### MPD server

-MPD's output buffer size bust be set to something reasonably high so that the `listallinfo` command does not overflow MPD's send buffer.
+During startup, in order to create a full-text search index, PMS retrieves the entire song library from MPD.
+If your song library is big, the `listallinfo` command will overflow MPD's send buffer, and the connection is dropped.
+This can be mitigated by increasing MPD's output buffer size:

 ```
 cat >>/etc/mpd.conf<<<EOF